-Monsoon season, while pretty, tend to be very tricky for the tourism industry in Kinnaur Valley and Sangla region given the frequent fright of landslides that the fragile hilly terrain is accustomed to.
+The monsoon season, while pretty, tend to be very tricky for the tourism industry in Kinnaur Valley and Sangla region, given the many frights of landslides that the fragile hilly terrain experiences.
 The whole region is of Kinnaur is pretty fragile for landslides and in August, it is pretty common to experience these landslides and road-blocks.

 Sangla in September to November

-One of the best time to visit Sangla are the months of September and October.
-Apple season is going on and you can pluck the Kinnauri apples from the trees to taste their delicious flavor.
+One of the best times to visit Sangla is the months of September and October.
+Apple season is going on, and you can pluck the Kinnauri apples from the trees to taste their delicious flavor.

 Rains go away in Northern parts of India and Sangla Valley road conditions are in much stable / better shape.
-The roads in entire Kinnaur Valley and up towards Spiti Valley are mostly dry and devoid of any slush.
+The roads in the entire Kinnaur Valley and up towards Spiti Valley are mostly dry and devoid of any mud.

 Weather in Sangla becomes quite pleasant and favorable as well in September and October.
-As the end of October and November comes, the winter chill starts to set in especially in morning and evening in Sangla.
+As the end of October and November comes, the winter chill starts to set in, especially in the morning and evening in Sangla.
 The hotels and guest houses start to pack up as well.

 Sangla in December to February

 But, the authorities do their best to open the road from Karcham to Sangla at least.
-The road to Chitkul / Rakcham closes down and no effort is made to open it.
-So, it is very important to plan your Sangla winter trip with a couple of buffer days in hand.
+The road to Chitkul / Rakcham closes down, and authorities make no effort to open it during this time.
+So, it is crucial to plan your Sangla winter trip with a couple of buffer days in hand.

 What is the best time to visit Sangla Valley?

-The roads are mostly well connected throughout the year with the Kinnaur valley and you’ll be happy to get into the heart of the hills to enjoy Sangla weathe.
-Choose your pickings for what you’d like to experience in order to answer the best time to visit Sangla and Kinnaur.
+The roads are mostly well connected throughout the year with the Kinnaur valley, and you’ll be happy to get into the heart of the hills to enjoy Sangla weather.
+Choose your pickings for what you’d like to experience to answer the best time to visit Sangla and Kinnaur.

 Having said all that, September – October, and April – May – June are two windows that I consider as the best time to visit Sangla Valley.
 You should also read my article on the best time to visit Kinnaur Valley for more details